JinghanGuo/JinghanGuo.github.io/project.md

 ### 3. Weather Information Releasing System Management (2014.07 - 2015.6)

-* Develop a new module, which can be connected to the existed weather information releasing system.
+* Develop a new connection module to weather information releasing system and maintain the system.

-* Maintain the existed weather information releasing system.

 ### 4. Study of Cloud and Aerosol (2013.02 - 2013.11)

 * Study the relationship between cloud height and aerosol's concentration in Beijing.

-* Transform Laser radar data from time series to spatial distribution by using data preprocessing skills, including cleaning and transforming.
+Transform Laser radar data from time series to spatial

 ### 5. Simulation of Typhoon with Fortran (2012.05 - 2013.02)
-* Design Fortran program model simulating the Typhon with the classic numerical simulation algorithm and the complex boundary condition processing scheme, which could describe the
+* Design Fortran program simulation model about Typhon.
-3D atmospheric motion under the impact of dynamic and thermal forces.

 {% include statistics.html %}